-Moving on, we have Peyton taking the remains of his still-functioning machines and sets up in an abandoned factory.
+Moving on, we have Peyton taking the remains of his still-functioning machines and establishing his base in an abandoned factory.
 After setting up his equipment, he begins to configure a mask designed from his original face.
 While the film had him inserting a partially-damaged picture of himself that was missing potions of his right-half facial features, he was able to overcome this minor obstacle and recreate his old look.
 In the adaptation, the picture was still in tact and thus, the machine had no problem replicating his face.
 Either way, he has the equipment begin the facial reconstruction.
 In the film, the process is set to become complete in 571 hours & 57 minutes (just over three weeks), while the comic has it at 71 hours and 57 minutes (slightly less than three days).
 From there, he takes the time to perfect the synthetic skin.
 While the adaptation has a caption on how “the hours pass, as this tormented, driven soul toils in silence”, the movie has a brief montage where Peyton is still unable to keep the skin stable past 99 minutes.
 Either way, he discovers that his hand (right in the comic, left in the film) had caught fire after being too close to the bunsen burner, where he mourns over the fact that he couldn’t feel anything there due to recent events.

 After the movie has Darkman kidnapping and interrogating Rick (where he learns about his boss’ name and about an upcoming payment pick-up) before axing the cohort off (which was done by propping him up through a man hole until a truck ran over the goon), we have the scene where Peyton takes Pauly’s picture from afar as he’s given a money-filled briefcase by his fellow cohorts.
 With the thug’s face, hand and body make-up captured, he’s able to recreate himself into Pauly’s image before sneaking into the goon’s apartment and subduing him with chloroform.
 From there, Darkman places a packed suitcase with plane tickets there before disguising himself as Pauly in order to retrieve another money pick-up from his cohorts, specifically Rudy and Skip (though Skip here isn’t entirely as he looked in the first issue).
 Ultimately, they express their concern over the fact that Rick is missing before giving Peyton-as-Pauly another cash-filled briefcase.
 Later, Robert and Rudy approach the actual Pauly in his apartment, demanding to know where the money went.
 The goon truthfully says that he overslept and missed the pick-up, but then the briefcase and plane tickets are immediately found as Durant instantly buys this as the explanation for Rick’s disappearance.
 Pauly tries to explain that he was in his apartment all along, but Robert doesn’t buy it as he throws his former cohort out the window to his death.
 While Pauly lands on a car in the movie, he smacks onto the sidewalk in the comic.
 Either way, Darkman-as-Pauly sees this end result before he’s forced to flee due to his disguise beginning to disintegrate in its final minute of stabilization.
 Afterwards, there’s an added difference that happens.
 While the movie has him briefly brooding on a roof asking “What have I become?”, the comic show Rick to be alive, though mumbling in insanity.